The Ultimate Percent Off Calculator for Sales and Discounts

 The Psychology of Discounts

 Why do stores offer "40% Off" instead of "Save $40"?
-The human brain perceives percentage discounts as more impactful.
+The human brain perceives % discounts as more impactful.
 Research shows:

 - Anchor Pricing: A $200 item marked down to $150 feels like a $50 saving, but a 25% discount feels like a bigger deal.